My name is Amanda. Thank you for visiting my blog. I really appreciate your time and love your feedback and comments.

-This blog is my life in progress.
+This blog is about my life in progress.
 It mainly discusses:

 *What’s applied anthropology?
 It’s anthropology that’s done outside of academia.
 In Australia, it usually means you work in Indigenous representative bodies (like Land Councils or Native Title representative bodies) OR you work in cultural heritage management.
-I work in the latter, for a small Northern Territory Government statutory body that protects Aboriginal sacred sites.
+I work in the latter, running my own small consultancy business.

-You might note that I’m a bit eccentric.
-Besides yoga, I’m an exercise nut, I adore bushwalking (hiking) and camping, I enjoy birdwatching and geocaching.
+I’m a bit eccentric.
+Besides enjoying yoga, I’m an exercise nut, I adore running, bushwalking (hiking) and camping, I enjoy birdwatching and geocaching.
 I am a hopeless bibliophile and self-development junkie.
 I am a published fiction author (under another name), and the winner of a number of short story competitions.
-I have two children, the most wonderful man as a life partner, one dog, two cats and four chickens.
+I have two children, the most wonderful man as a life partner, two dogs and four chickens (this used to be two cats, and our beloved Cavalier King Charles Spaniel, however they have all grown old and passed away).

 Thanks for visiting.